 For more information on purchased credit-impaired loans, refer to the FR Y-9C, Schedule HC-N, Memorandum item 9.

-Worksheet 2.b—Retail Repurchase
+A.2.b—Retail Repurchase

 The Retail Repurchase worksheet collects data on loans sold by the BHC that may be subject to repurchase risk due to breaches of representations and warranties made during the sale of the loans, as defined in the FR Y-9C, Schedule HC-P, item 6.
 It also collects data on loans insured by the US Government for which the insurance coverage could be denied or indemnification required if loan defects are identified.